 Vegetarian or Vegan

-The sauce can also be made with vegetables or legumes.
+We can also make the sauce with vegetables or legumes.
 Make a “meaty” sauce out of mushrooms, soy meat, beans, chickpeas, or lentils.
 If you use legumes (except lentils) soak them overnight in water and simmer the sauce for at least 1 to 1 ½ hour.
 For a quicker result, you can always use canned legumes.

 The béchamel sauce